 The shortcuts for sorting table data (Shift+Alt+Up, Shift+Alt+Down and Ctrl+Shift+Alt+Backspace) can be used in the Result pane without opening the structure view.

-Copying a table to the clipboard or saving table in a file
+Copying table data to the clipboard or saving them in a file

 Saving a LOB in a file

 If a cell contains a binary large object (a.k.a.
 BLOB or LOB), you can save such a LOB in a file.

 - Right-click the cell that contains the LOB of interest and select Save LOB To File.

 - In the dialog that opens, specify the name and location of the destination file and click OK.

 To refresh the table view, do one of the following:

 - Right-click the table and select Reload Page from the context menu.